Software-Engineering-Team-Lambo/tv-show-reviews/README.md

     cd tv-show-reviews
     ```
 2. Install Node.js 24.x or later (use [NVM](https://github.com/nvm-sh/nvm) for easy version management, then run `nvm use`)
+    Otherwise you can just install Node 24 if that's easier [nodejs.org](https://nodejs.org/).

 3. Install dependencies:
     ```bash